 Macbeth’s themes of ambition and unchecked power still resonate with people, which is part of the reason why it is such a great essay topic.
 The tragedy is unique in several ways, most of Shakespeare’s leading men did not have the character flaws that so overwhelm Macbeth.
 The power that Lady Macbeth held over him was also a new concept for its time.

-Macbeth as an essay topic allows a student to explore a tragic tale of ambition and guilt.
-Take a look at the samples to gain a deeper understanding of the themes and motifs of the tragedy.
+Macbeth essays allow a student to explore a tragic tale of ambition and guilt.
+Take a look at the essays on Macbeth in our essay samples to gain a deeper understanding of the themes and motifs of the tragedy.